victorbutler/eonbot-scraper-web/README.md

 ## Instructions

 You need Node.js to run this app.
+Download and install from here: https://nodejs.org/

 1. Download the repository
 2. Edit the `web.js` config section to reflect where your bot binary lives